eligaconstance/staging/docs/using_console/console-import-nodes.md

        4. This new identity would be sent back to the console where the peer was created and added as an admin of the peer.
        5. Then the peer could be exported to the console where the new identity was created, allowing the new identity to operate the imported peer.

 In either case, because this new admin identity would only be an admin of the peer and not the organization that owns the peer, it preserves a separation of roles between the organization admin (the sign cert listed in the MSP, which might also be the peer admin in the console where the peer was created), and the new admin of the peer which was just created and associated.
 This peer admin would not be an organization admin by default.
-However, if it fits a use case to make an identity the admin of both the organization and an imported peer, this is achievable, see [updating an organization MSP definition](../using_console/console-organizations.md).
+However, if it fits a use case to make an identity the admin of both the organization and an imported peer, this is achievable, see [Updating an organization MSP definition](console-organizations).

-Note that this flow would be most practical for a peer, since the admins of ordering nodes do not have many responsibilities in the Fabric Operatons Console.
+Note that this flow would be most practical for a peer, since the admins of ordering nodes do not have many responsibilities in the Operations Console.

 If you don't intend to operate the node (or in the case of a multi-node ordering service, the nodes), you do not have to import and associate an admin identity.